-And then there’s the lobby of the Grand Floridian.
+Disney’s Grand Floridian is also known for its grand lobby.
 This is the kind of lobby where you might spend the evening relaxing with your loved ones.
-Usually, there is a pianist that plays off and on through the later afternoon hours into the evening.
+A solo pianist plays off and on through the later afternoon hours into the evening.

-To be considered an expensive resort, there must be fresh flowers, right?
-The Grand Floridian doesn’t lack in that department at all.
-No matter how many times I visit, I always stop for a quick photo and to admire the beauty of the exquisite arrangements.
+To be considered an expensive resort, it must have fresh flowers.
+Disney’s Grand Floridian doesn’t lack in that department.
+No matter how many times I visit, I always stop for a quick photo and admire the beauty of the exquisite arrangements.

-Another item that makes the Grand Floridian stand out is that it has its own wedding chapel located on a private island.
-Imagine pulling up in Cinderella’s horse drawn coach and walking down the aisle.
-Sounds like a dream wedding, and something you would only find at the most expensive resorts, right?
+Another item that makes the Grand Floridian stand out is its wedding chapel.
+Imagine pulling up in Cinderella’s horse-drawn coach and walking down the aisle.
+It sounds like a dream wedding and something you would only find at the most expensive resorts.

-Additionally, it’s one of a handful of resorts that has private patio rentals available.
-Below is a look at a patio rental at the Courtyard pool.
-If you would like to know more, we have a full review of cabana rentals at Disney World.
+Additionally, it’s one of a few resorts with private patio rentals at the pool.
+Below is a look at a patio rental at the Courtyard Pool.
+If you want to know more, we have an article sharing our experience with cabana rentals at Disney World.
+(They are a luxury.)

-For more on the Grand Floridian you might enjoy one of these articles:
+For more about Disney’s Grand Floridian Resort and Spa, you might enjoy one of these articles:

 - Christmas at Disney’s Grand Floridian